WeTechHK/Universal-BCOS-DOC/source/develop/formal-verification/index.md

 A verification target describes the system to be formally verified.
 Formal verification is best used in "embedded systems" (small, simple pieces of software that form part of a larger system).
 They are also ideal for specialized domains that have few rules, as this makes it easier to modify tools for verifying domain-specific properties.

 Smart contracts—at least, to some extent—fulfill both requirements.
-For example, the small size of Ethereum contracts makes them amenable to formal verification.
+For example, the small size of Universal BCOS contracts makes them amenable to formal verification.
 Similarly, the EVM follows simple rules, which makes specifying and verifying semantic properties for programs running in the EVM easier.

 ### Faster development cycle {#faster-development-cycle}